History of Remedial Investigation

-The former Sunoco Philadelphia Refinery, now known as the Philadelphia Energy Solutions Refining and Marketing LLC Complex, consists of approximately 1400 acres located on both the eastern and western banks of the Schuykill River in Philadelphia.
+The former Sunoco Philadelphia Refinery, now known as The Bellwether District, consists of approximately 1400 acres located on both the eastern and western banks of the Schuykill River in Philadelphia.
 The complex has a long history of petroleum transportation, storage and processing.
 The oldest portion of the complex started petroleum-related activities in the 1860s when Atlantic Petroleum Company (Atlantic) established an oil distribution center.
 In the 1900s, crude oil processing began and full-scale gasoline production started during World War II.
-Current operations at the complex are limited to the production of fuels and basic petrochemicals.
+Refining operations at the facility ceased when the property was purchased in 2020 by Hilco Redevelopment Partners.

 In accordance with the 2003 CO&A and Phase I Plan (included in the CO&A), a Current Conditions Report and Comprehensive Remedial Plan (CCR) was prepared by Sunoco in June 2004.
 The CCR presented the Phase II remedial approach and schedule to characterize each of the 11 AOIs, and to conduct Phase I and II corrective action activities in accordance with the 2003 CO&A and the Phase I Plan.
 Sunoco performed site characterization activities at all 11 AOIs in accordance with the 2003 CO&A and submitted a corresponding Site Characterization Report (SCR) for each AOI in accordance with the Revised Phase II Corrective Action Activities schedule that was included in the CCR.